Zaki-1052/Yeast_MSA/docs/04_key_findings.md

 ### Upstream Variant Predominance

-- 80% of variants near ergosterol genes are in upstream regulatory regions
+- 80.35% of variants are upstream gene variants
+- Core promoter regions contain 65.9% of regulatory variants, with UAS proximal regions containing 34.1%
+- Regulatory variants cluster tightly with a mean distance of 180.4 bp and maximum of 332 bp from genes
-- Few coding variants affecting protein structure directly
+- Only 6.61% are missense variants, with few coding variants affecting protein structure directly
-- Strong evidence that adaptation occurs through regulatory changes
+- Strong evidence that adaptation occurs primarily through changes in gene regulation

+### Consistent Regulatory Patterns Across Treatments

+- All treatment conditions show similar regulatory region distribution (approximately 66.7% core promoter variants)
+- Minimal difference (2.0%) between temperature adaptation and low oxygen adaptation regulatory patterns
+- All variants located in the buffer zone upstream of genes, reinforcing the hierarchical conservation architecture
+- Evidence of targeted, rather than random, regulatory adaptation with variants tightly clustered near genes

 ### Satellite Gene Function